ibm-cloud-docs/vpc/block_storage_vpc_about.md

 {{site.data.keyword.block_storage_is_short}} is enabled for Global Searching and Tagging (GhoST).
 You can create and apply user tags and access management tags to volumes to better control and organize your {{site.data.keyword.block_storage_is_short}} resources across the VPC.

-You can also apply tags to your boot and data volumes anytime in the UI, from the CLI, with the API, and Terraform.
+You can also apply tags to your boot and data volumes anytime in the console, from the CLI, with the API, and Terraform.
 Each resource can have up to 1000 user tags, and no more than 250 access tags.
 However, only 100 tags can be attached or detached in the same operation.

 ### User tags
 {: #storage-about-user-tags}